BlackJocker1995/HP800G4-Hackintosh/README.md

 Part of USB ports support USB10G.

-Intel wifi and bluetooth are wording.
+Intel wifi and bluetooth are working.